Development of data fusion and diagnostics methods in weather station networks

 Automatic sensor fault identification in weather stations has a difficult task - it must separate actual sensor faults from ordinary weather phenomena.
 The fault detection must be dependable.
 Since the weather measurement networks must be large scale, poorly designed fault detection and maintenance can be costly.
 DADA aims for smart maintenance strategies with life span estimation of weather stations.

-DADA is a part of Tillikka-project.
+DADA is a part of the Tillikka-project.
 Tillikka works on improving industrial competitiveness with condition monitoring.

 The research is financed by Tekes (National Technology Agency of Finland).
 The research partner is Finnish Meteorological Institute and the industrial partner is Vaisala.